P-p-H-d/mlib/README.md

 ##### void name\_pop\_front(type *data, name\_t deque)

 Pop a element from the deque 'deque' and set *data to this value.
-If data pointer is NULL, then the poped value is discarded.
+If data pointer is NULL, then the pop-ed value is discarded.

 ##### bool name\_empty\_p(const name\_t deque)